The life cycle of common snook

 Male snook may reach sexual maturity at one year, but typically by two to three years of age.
 Female maturity is around three to four years.
 The probability that common snook of a particular size will be female increases with length and age.
 On the west coast of Florida, at age five, there’s about a 50% mix of males to females.
 Although most male snook do transition to female, not all will.
 In Florida, the oldest female recorded was 15 years on the Gulf coast and 18 years on the Atlantic coast.
 The oldest male was 12 years on the Gulf coast and 15 years on Atlantic coast.
 Although the oldest snook recorded was 18 years, it’s thought they can live at least 20 years and probably closer to 30 years.

-Seventy percent of an adult snook’s diet consists of fish with pinfish (20%) and minnows (16%) rounding out the top two positions for prey items, followed by shrimp at 13%.
+In southwest Florida, seventy percent of an adult snook’s diet consists of fish with pinfish (20%) and minnows (16%) rounding out the top two positions for prey items, followed by shrimp at 13%.
 Snook eat greater than ten times more pinfish in the summer months than in the winter even though more pinfish are available to them in the winter.
 This is likely because pinfish recruit to the estuary in the winter and are very small.
 Studies have shown that snook prefer prey 14% their own body length, so in the winter months, pinfish are much too small to be attractive to an adult snook.
 Snook feed on shrimp year-round but more so in the winter.

 During winter months, snook stomachs contain only about a quarter of what is in them in the summer.
 This is likely because cold water causes their metabolic rate to slow, resulting in decreased feeding.
 In fact, snook are extremely cold sensitive and become lethargic and may die when water temperatures dip below 60 degrees for any length of time.